“You should prefer a good scientist without literary abilities than a literate one without scientific skills.” – Leonardo da Vinci

 I am a complex systems scientist and lecturer of operations management and business analytics based at the University of York UK.
 I am also a Co-director of the Science and Technology Studies Unit (University of York UK), and a member of the management board for the York Centre for Cross-disciplinary Systems Analysis (University of York UK).
 I am also a member of the advisory board of Centre for the Evaluation of Complexity Across the Nexus (CECAN).

 My current research interests are focused around applying systems theory, complex systems theory, and network analysis techniques to investigating the operations of organisations and groups of organisations (business, governments etc).
 I combine modelling and simulation techniques (agent based modelling, and network analysis) with the analysis of information (natural language processing and machine learning/AI) to investigate how organisations and society works, and how interventions can be made.
+Related to this I am interested in how the culture, memory, and knowledge of an organisation can be theorised as an emergent property of the complex system itself.
 I am also interested in the power of information and its consequences for our privacy and liberty, and I conduct research on whistleblowers, cyber security, and leaks.

 I also have a philosophical interest in complexity theory and complex thinking.
 Including the intellectual origins of the work (Cybernetics and systemic theory), what these techniques say about failure, and the links between complexity and Assemblages and Atmospheres.